-If you will look at these shocking stats, you will know that outdated CMS is the number one reason why your website might have been hacked.
-Even though there CMS developers are agile in releasing security patches, web owners often ignore it.
-These unpatched security loopholes become a reason for Japanese Keyword Hack later.
+If you look at these shocking stats, you will know that an outdated CMS is the number one reason why your website might have been hacked.
+Hackers often target vulnerabilities or loopholes present in software.
+Even though the CMS developers release security patches regularly, web owners often ignore them and hold off on updates.
+These unpatched security loopholes become a reason for the Japanese Keyword Hack later.

 Do Google or Bing show weird search results for your website?
 Find out in 15 seconds.

-Not all plugins are secure.
-And surely not all are maintained & updated regularly.
-Hence, you may want to check the plugins before installing them.
-Moreover, limit usage of third-party plugins.
-And, if you are compelled to use one, do check its last update, reviews, and support.
-A plugin with bugs is another for a Japanese Keyword Hack.
+Not all plugins are secure, and surely not all are maintained & updated regularly.
+So, you may want to check the plugins before installing them.
+It is also a good idea to limit the usage of third-party plugins.
+If you are compelled to use one, make sure you check its latest update, reviews, and support.
+A plugin with bugs is another target for a Japanese Keyword Hack.

 Enabled Directory browsing

-Enabled Directory browsing allows a hacker to fetch details of your directory by a simple online search.
+Enabled Directory browsing allows a hacker to fetch the details of your directory by a simple online search.
 The results may be hazardous for your website.
-He can, then, use this data to execute Japanese keyword hack.
+They can, then, use this data to execute the Japanese keyword hack.
 So, always make sure to disable your directory browsing.

 Improper File Permissions

+File permissions are very important, as they specify who can read, write, and execute it.
 Having improper file permissions is another security hole.
-Generally, setting permission of 644 for files and 755 for directories is considered best.
-Moreover, the recommended permissions for sensitive files like the config.php file and contents folder, is 400.
+Generally, setting permissions of 644 for files and 755 for directories is considered best – as recommended by the WordPress Codex.
+Also, the recommended permission for sensitive files like the config.php file and contents folder, is 400/440.

 Japanese Keyword Hack – Finding SEO Spam Results

-Japanese SEO Spam: Identify infected pages using Google Search
+1. Japanese SEO Spam: Identify the infected pages using Google Search

 You can uncover such pages by searching for